wieslawsoltes/Dock/docs/dock-content-guide.md

 ## Method 1: ItemsSource Collection Binding (Recommended)

 DocumentDock supports automatic document creation from collections using the `ItemsSource` property, similar to how `ItemsControl` works in Avalonia.
-This is the recommended approach for most scenarios.
+This is the recommended approach for most scenarios and is available in the Avalonia model (`Dock.Model.Avalonia.Controls.DocumentDock`).

 ### When to Use This Approach